 The suspect also had prior trespass warnings from Florida A&M University in Tallahassee, FL.

 I requested the officers issue a trespassing warning, which was all they said they could do, although I very much wanted more action taken.
 There were many questions that their report didn’t provide answers to.
 Why was a convicted felon, who had just been released from prison, trying to enter my apartment without knocking or announcing his presence?
 Did anyone he knew previously live there?
 Or was he caught while trying to commit another crime of opportunity?
 There was so much I didn’t know.

 Those weren’t even my biggest fears.
 What if he came back?
 As a female, would I be able to defend myself?
 Was I more vulnerable now that he knew where I slept and that I was alone at night?
 My old mindset returned and I once again lost my peace of mind worrying about my security.
 I was afraid to sleep for several nights, wondering if retaliation was coming from the suspect for calling the police.
-I wasn’t sure if I trusted myself to wake up to sounds of intrusion if I fell asleep.
+Afraid, I wasn’t sure if I trusted myself to wake up to sounds of intrusion if I fell asleep.
 I had to do something to face my fears.

 I realized that especially in a college town, you really have no clue who is living in the dorms or apartments around you and what sort of people they are or associate themselves with.
-I talked to the property manager about the situation, they agreed to help by installing a peephole on the back door, so I could see what was happening outside.
+After talking to the property manager about the situation, they agreed to help by installing a peephole on the back door, so I could see what was happening outside.
 I purchased motion sensors for the doorways, so alarms would sound if anything moved past them.
 I continued to train at the shooting range and learn from qualified instructors about situational awareness.

 Observe And Report